saturndelta/TaskManager/README.md

 You can customize the application by:

-- Modifying the CSS in `style.css` to change the appearance
+- Modifying the CSS in `style.html` to change the appearance
 - Adding additional fields to tasks by updating the HTML, JavaScript, and Google Apps Script code
 - Implementing more advanced features like task comments, file attachments, etc.

-## License
+## Troubleshooting

-This project is available for personal use.
+If you encounter issues:

+1. Make sure your Google Apps Script deployment is set to "Anyone" for access
+2. Check that all HTML files are correctly included in the Apps Script project
+3. Verify that the spreadsheet has the correct permissions
+4. Check the browser console for any JavaScript errors